How to Invest in Bonds in Kenya in 2026?

 When applying for a bond, you will need to choose how to place your bid:

-• Competitive bid – In this method, bond investors specify the interest rate they want.
-Is good to note that setting too high interest rate may deny you a bond.
+- Competitive bid – In this method, bond investors specify the interest rate they want.
+Is good to note that setting too high an interest rate may deny you a bond.
 This option is best for experienced investors.

 Step 6: Submit Your Application Through DhowCSD or a Licensed Agent